-- b.
-Option 2 90 day access to an electronic text specifically for CHEM 1B.
-This is a great, cheap option that will give you 90 day access to an electronic text for the chapters in this class (CHEM 1B) only.
-This can be purchased with the ISBN: 9781307600964.
-This is a great option if you do not plan to take CHEM 1C. - 2.
-Lab Equipment: This quarter, we will resume labs in person.
-Goggles and masks are required for the entire lab session and will be provided in the lab, so all that is left for you to bring is the appropriate clothing for lab work such as long pants and closed toe shoes as well as a lab notebook.
-This notebook cannot be pocket size and must be permanently bound.
-Other than that, the type doesn't matter. - 3.
+- 3. Lab Notebook: We will be using these notebooks for keeping our experimental data this quarter.
+The notebook cannot be pocket size and must be permanently bound.
+Other than that, the type doesn't matter.
+Please let me know if you are interested in using a tablet/laptop for notes, and we can discuss that possibility. - 4.
 Scientific Calculator.
 Logarithm and exponential functions required.
 You are encouraged to bring your calculator each day to work through examples as they are presented.
-Phones will not be allowed for calculations during tests. - 4.
+Phones will not be allowed for calculations during tests. - 5.
 Camera linked to the internet For much of your classwork, you will need to take a picture of your work and submit to CANVAS.
 Phones are 100% okay.
 Please let me know if this is an issue as soon as possible.

 Class Registration.
-Registration limit is strictly set at 30 per section since we limited by the space in lab.
+Registration limit is strictly set at 30 since we limited by the space in lab.
 The class will be filled based on the official roster provided by the De Anza Admissions and Records, including an official waitlist.
-Students on this waitlist may attend the online lecture within the first two weeks but will not be allowed to come to lab until officially enrolled due to the new restrictions.
-Since meetings will be through Zoom, I will create a waitlist mailing list to give invites to lecture and send assignments up until the registration is finalized at the end of the second week.
+Students on this waitlist may attend the lecture for the first week but will not be allowed to come to lab until officially enrolled.
+I will create a waitlist mailing list to give lecture slides and send assignments up until the registration is finalized at the end of the first week.